amitadate/amitadate.github.io/_pages/publications.md

 {% for post in site.publications reversed %}
   {% include archive-single.html %}
-{% endfor %}
+{% endfor %} -->

-dfbahkbabkakghbdakfhbfhb adfafhbfakhbdkfjahbdakfhdafkh
+I am primarily interested in deep learning with applications in computer vision.

+Filler Pargraph

+Link to google scholar :

+List of my publications :